-With Siri, you can do things like opening apps just by asking, and VoiceOver can read Siri responses to you.
-For information, see Use Siri on page 47.
+With Siri, you can do things such as opening apps just by asking, and VoiceOver can read Siri responses to you.
+For information, see Use Siri on page 43.

 Widescreen keyboards

 All built-in iPad apps show a larger onscreen keyboard when you rotate iPad to landscape view.
 You can also type using an Apple Wireless Keyboard.